220.127.116.11 Increasing Resistance

 “the most ferocious, serious, and violent Crusade campaign against Islam ever since the message was revealed to Muhammad”.

-He was calling upon all Muslims to support his global jihad.
+He was calling upon all Muslims to support his global jihad, to resist the West’s ‘war on terror’.
 UK-born Muslims later carried out bombings in London on 07/07/2004 and BBC News online quoted one of the perpetrators, Mohammad Sidique Khan, the London bomber: Text in full:

 “Your democratically elected governments continuously perpetuate atrocities against my people all over the world.